Listen to This Article:

 Get Listed on Dining Review Apps

-Customer reviews might be considered the “bread and butter” for all restaurants.
+Customer reviews are an essential component for all restaurants’ marketing.
 According to WordStream, 84% of consumers trust online reviews as much as personal recommendations.

-Once you start accumulating more feedback on these sites, this usually indicates to Google that there’s buzz around your business and this will likely bolster your Google ranking.
+Then, once you start accumulating feedback on these sites, that activity usually indicates to Google that there’s buzz around your business and this will likely bolster your Google ranking.

 Research the Best Keywords